 Dementia is one of the largest health and social challenges facing Australia and the world.
-It is estimated that there are 472,000 Australians living with dementia in 20211 and around 1.6 million people2 involved in their care.
+It is estimated that there are 472,000 Australians living with dementia in 2021 and around 1.6 million people involved in their care.

-Specifically, in Queensland, there are an estimated 90,000 people living with dementia.
-Without a medical breakthrough, the number of people living with dementia is expected to increase to an estimated 207,000 people by 2058.3
+Specifically, in 2021, there are an estimated 1,990 people living with dementia in the Northern Territory, of which there are an estimated 240 people living with younger onset dementia.
+Without a medical breakthrough, the number of people living with dementia is expected to increase to an estimated 6,460 people by 2058.

 Dementia is not a natural part of ageing.
-Although it is more common in older people, it can affect people in their 40s, 50s and even their 30s.4 Younger onset dementia describes any form of dementia diagnosed in people under the age of 65.
-In 2021, there are an estimated 5,620 people living with younger onset dementia in Queensland.
-This number is expected to increase to an estimated 7,360 people by 2058.5
+Although it is more common in older people, it can affect people in their 40s, 50s and even their 30s.
+Younger onset dementia describes any form of dementia diagnosed in people under the age of 65.
+In 2021, there are an estimated 240 people living with younger onset dementia in the Northern Territory.

 Dementia is a terminal condition and there is currently no cure.
-It is the leading cause of death of women in Australia, the second leading cause of death in this country and it is predicted to become the leading cause of death within the next five years.6
+It is the leading cause of death of women in Australia, the second leading cause of death in this country and it is predicted to become the leading cause of death within the next five years.

 It is not widely understood that dementia is a progressive cognitive disability.
-It is the single greatest cause of disability in older Australians (those aged 65 and over) and the third leading cause of disability overall.7
+It is the single greatest cause of disability in older Australians (those aged 65 and over) and the third leading cause of disability overall.

-1 Dementia Australia (2018) Dementia Prevalence Data 2018-2058, commissioned research undertaken by NATSEM, University of Canberra
+&lt;sup>1 Dementia Australia (2018) Dementia Prevalence Data 2018-2058, commissioned research undertaken by NATSEM, University of Canberra

-2 Based on Dementia Australia's analysis of the following publications - M.Kostas et al. (2017) National Aged Care Workforce Census and Survey - The Aged Care Workforce, 2016, Department of Health; Dementia Australia (2018) Dementia Prevalence Data 2018-2058, commissioned research undertaken by NATSEM, University of Canberra; Alzheimer's Disease International and Karolinska Institute (2018), Global estimates of informal care, Alzheimer's Disease International; Access Economics (2010) Caring Places: planning for aged care and dementia 2010-2050
+&lt;sup>2 Based on Dementia Australia's analysis of the following publications - M.Kostas et al. (2017) National Aged Care Workforce Census and Survey - The Aged Care Workforce, 2016, Department of Health; Dementia Australia (2018) Dementia Prevalence Data 2018-2058, commissioned research undertaken by NATSEM, University of Canberra; Alzheimer's Disease International and Karolinska Institute (2018), Global estimates of informal care, Alzheimer's Disease International; Access Economics (2010) Caring Places: planning for aged care and dementia 2010-2050

-3 Dementia Australia (2018) Dementia Prevalence Data 2018-2058, commissioned research undertaken by NATSEM, University of Canberra
+&lt;sup>3 Dementia Australia (2018) Dementia Prevalence Data 2018-2058, commissioned research undertaken by NATSEM, University of Canberra

-4 There are also some rare forms of childhood dementia, including Sanfilippo Syndrome, Niemann Pick Type C Disease and others.
+&lt;sup>4 There are also some rare forms of childhood dementia, including Sanfilippo Syndrome, Niemann Pick Type C Disease and others.

-5 Dementia Australia (2018) Dementia Prevalence Data 2018-2058, commissioned research undertaken by NATSEM, University of Canberra
+&lt;sup>5 Dementia Australia (2018) Dementia Prevalence Data 2018-2058, commissioned research undertaken by NATSEM, University of Canberra

-6 Australian Bureau of Statistics (2018) Causes of Death, Australia, 2017 (cat. no. 3303.0)
+&lt;sup>6 Australian Bureau of Statistics (2018) Causes of Death, Australia, 2017 (cat. no. 3303.0)

-7 Australian Institute of Health and Welfare (2012) Dementia in Australia
+&lt;sup>7 Australian Institute of Health and Welfare (2012) Dementia in Australia